Welcome to Great Zimbabwe Guide

 Great Zimbabwe Guide travel blog in 5 points:

-- It was Zimbabwe’s first independent online travel guide, created in 2010
+- It is Zimbabwe’s first and longest-running independent online travel guide, created in 2010

 - It is focused on practical, actionable travel information

 - It is for anyone interested in Zimbabwe travel, both locals and internationals

 - It places an emphasis on honest, personal travel experiences